userfrosting/learn/11.cli/03.extending-commands/docs.md

 2. [setup](/cli/commands#setup)
 3. [debug](/cli/commands#debug)

 Those commands are typically used as "installation" steps.
 It this situation, it's much more simpler to run one command than run multiple ones.
-You can easily add your own command to any of those using [_event listeners_](/advanced/events).
+You can easily add your own command to any of those using [event listeners](/advanced/events#listener).

 ## Adding Custom Commands to the `bake` command